 Niklas Granholm is Deputy Director of studies at FOI’s Department for Security Policy and Strategic Studies.
 He has been seconded to at the Swedish Foreign- and Defence Ministries, where he worked with European defence and security related issues.
 Fields of analysis and studies relate to geostrategic change in the Arctic, Nordic, Transatlantic and European security and defence policy, nuclear strategic development, peace support/crisis management operations and naval and maritime strategy.
 He is a fellow of the Royal Swedish Society for Naval Sciences, the Royal Swedish Academy of War studies and an Associate fellow of the Royal united Services Institute (RUSI) in London.

-Michael Johnson, Ph.D., is a Senior Researcher in FOI’s Department of Strategy and Policy with Interstate conflicts and non-military security threats as the main focus.
+Michael Jonsson, Ph.D., is a Senior Researcher in FOI’s Department for Strategy and Policy with Interstate conflicts and non-military security threats as the main focus.
 He has recently published reports on Somalia, Nigeria and Syria, and contributed to a study on security and defence policy in Northern Europe.
 Michael has a doctorate in political science and has previously served as a consultant for the International Monetary Fund (IMF) and as an operations analyst at the Swedish Defence Headquarters.

 Krister Pallin is a Deputy Research Director in FOI’s Department for Strategy and Policy, with military doctrine, defence planning and command & control as his foremost areas of expertise.
 He has among other things long experience as an operations analyst within the Armed Forces and the Ministry of Defence.
 Krister has led several major projects within his expert areas and held various management positions within FOI.
 He is an active reserve officer in the Armed Forces.

 Niklas H. Rossbach, Ph.D., is a Senior Researcher in FOI’s Department for Security Policy and Strategic Studies, focusing on US and European security policy.
 He has, among other things, written about Brexit and the strategic consequences of the new US energy production policy.
 Niklas holds a PhD in history from the European University Institute on Anglo-American Relations and also conducted a postdoc on psychological defence at the Changing Character of War Center at Oxford University.